woocommerce-cr/if-order-is-grater-equal-to/README.md

+# Number of orders is greater than or equal

-# If number of orders is greater than or equal to 1
+Hide menu if number of orders is greater than or equal to 1

 Usage: